FAQs about the Program

 How accessible will the teaching staff be?

-Each instructor will come for one or more days.
+Each instructor will be present for one or more days.
 The Course Director, Joyce Apsel, will be present for the duration of the course.
-Some instructors will remain with the program after their section is completed, in order to provide as much continuity and accessibility as possible.
+Some instructors will remain available to the students after their section is completed, in order to provide as much continuity and accessibility as possible.

 Is there a university credit for this course?